pifopi/TCGPocketAutomation/README.md

 ## Bluestacks issues

 - Sometimes, when an instance is opened, Pokémon TCG Pocket will be missing from the phone, leading to repeated issues afterwards.
-Out of my 10 instances, it happeneds maybe once every 2 days and I couldn't figure out why.
+When that happen, stopping the program, redownloading + linking your account fix the issue.
 - Having only one core allocated to an instance seems to not let other executable use that core and will lead to massive freeze if you do not have enough core (oddly enough, 2 core seems fine as the OS will schedule everything).

 ## LDplayer issues

-- Sometimes, when an instance is opened, it will have lost internet access (and thus not appear in adb devices list) .
+- Sometimes, when an instance is opened, it will have lost internet access (and thus not appear in adb devices list).
 When that happen, closing everything and rebooting the machine fix the issue.
 I found several people reporting the same online, such as [here on their discord](https://discord.com/channels/715095525979848783/864741116653731860/1128566336914735264).
 - Having only one core allocated to an instance seems to not let other executable use that core and will lead to massive freeze if you do not have enough core (oddly enough, 2 core seems fine as the OS will schedule everything).

 # Ideas to improve the program

-- Add mumu support
 - Make the setup less scary for non tech people
 - Make settings configurable from the UI directly
 - Make discord messages prettier